Bygdebladet Randaberg og Rennesøy

-Bygdebladet Randaberg og Rennesøy (The Randaberg and Rennesøy Country Gazette) is a local Norwegian newspaper published in Randaberg in Rogaland county.
-The newspaper appears once a week and covers events in the municipalities of Randaberg, Rennesøy, Kvitsøy, and Finnøy.
+Bygdebladet Randaberg og Rennesøy (The Randaberg and Rennesøy Country Gazette) is a local Norwegian newspaper published in Randaberg Municipality in Rogaland county.
+The newspaper appears once a week and covers events in Randaberg Municipality, Stavanger Municipality, and Kvitsøy Municipality.
 The newspaper was founded in 1997 and is edited by Kirsti K. Sømme.

 Circulation

 According to the Norwegian Media Businesses' Association, Bygdebladet Randaberg og Rennesøy has had the following annual circulation: